-Odder than the Otters float somewhere between catchy skiffle and melodious psychedelia, blending surreal storytelling into their riverside rock ‘n’ roll.
-Drawing influence from The Band, Neil Young, Jake Bugg, Shakey Graves, and Sam Roberts, the Otters hit home then drift downstream into otherworldly travels.
+Odder than the Otters float between uptempo folk and psychedelic blues, blending surreal storytelling into their riverside rock ‘n’ roll.
+Drawing influence from The Band, Neil Young, Jake Bugg, JIM CROCE, Shakey Graves, and Sam Roberts, the Otters hit home then drift downstream into otherworldly travels.

 A clean shaven Cody Goertzen left for Southeast Asia with a backpack and a ukulele.
 No one really knows what happened over there, but he returned to Canada as a shaggy songwriter with a fresh perspective and a lot of musical love to share.